kevinwaddle/export-saved-reddit/README.md

       -v, --verbose         increase output verbosity
-      -up, --upvoted        get upvoted posts instead of saved posts -all, --all           get upvoted, saved, comments and submissions
+      -up, --upvoted        get upvoted posts instead of saved posts -all, --all           get upvoted, saved, comments and submissions -tags, --tags         include user and subreddit as tags in the html

 ## Updating
 To update the script to the latest version, enter the `export-saved-reddit` folder in your shell/command prompt and enter the following: